fbielejec/fbielejec.github.io/_posts/2018-03-14-shadow-cljs-cider.md

 * The `shadow-cljs` devDependency is needed for running the *scripts* commands.
 * `karma` is needed for tests.
-* no project is complete withoud a `left-pad` as a dependency.
+* No project is complete withoud a `left-pad` as a dependency.

 ## <a name="karma">The karma config